tsaridas/stremio-docker/README.md

 # Easy stremio on Docker

+## Introduction

+Stremio is a free application which lets you stream your favorite shows.
+The docker images in this repo have the stremio server with ffmpeg and web player setup for you and ready to use in a small alpine image.

 ## Features
 Idea here is to have both Stremio web player and server run on the same container and if IPADDRESS env variable is setup generate a certificate and use it for both.